How To Create A Solid B2B LinkedIn Marketing Strategy

 Posting great content is essential for an impactful marketing strategy on LinkedIn, but knowing exactly how to approach it can be a challenge.
 We’ve rounded up a few LinkedIn posting tips and best practices so that your business can optimize B2B engagement as quickly as possible:

-1. Learn the best time to post
+Learn the best time to post

 As is the case with all social media platforms, there are peak traffic and low traffic times to post on LinkedIn.
 Knowing what time of the day to post means that each post is set up for success from the moment it is uploaded.

-Using a tool like Clearview Social’s PeakTime™ can allow you to identify the best times of the day to post on all of your social media channels, including LinkedIn, so that every post scheduled is optimized for the highest level of engagement and performance possible.
+Using a tool like Clearview Social’s PeakTime™ AI can allow you to identify the best times of the day to post on all of your social media channels, including LinkedIn, so that every post scheduled is optimized for the highest level of engagement and performance possible.

-2. Schedule posts in advance
+Schedule posts in advance

 Incorporating social media distribution software or a calendar tool in your B2B social media strategy can be a game-changer for how effective your content is online.
 By scheduling LinkedIn posts in advance, you can streamline the process, eliminating the need to individually manage each content piece.
-It’s an opportunity to get them done in batches for an easier and more time-efficient approach to LinkedIn marketing.

-3. Set up a regular schedule for posts
+Set up a regular schedule for posts

-This one ties in very well with the above advice.
 In addition to scheduling your posts in advance, consider setting up a flexible but consistent routine for when you post content on your LinkedIn profile.

 For example, some brands may determine that posting a blog every Tuesday and Thursday works best for their engagement rates.
 You may need to experiment a little until you find your groove, but try sticking to a content schedule that incites familiarity and positive expectancy with audiences.

-4. Post long content (at times)
+Post long content (at times)

 Varying the length of your blog posts is a great way to hook followers.
 While not all of your LinkedIn posts should be long-form content, throwing one or two into your weekly or monthly schedule can add weight to your online presence and allow you to dig into deeper topics.

-5. Try different content types
+Try different content types

 Don’t limit your B2B LinkedIn strategy to just posting photos and the occasional video.
 Expand your horizons by trying out different content types and finding out what your audience best responds to.
-Nothing ventured, nothing gained – switch things up with polls, profile pieces, infographics, links, and more.
+Nothing ventured, nothing gained—switch things up with polls, profile pieces, infographics, links, and more.

+Using a social media analytics tool like Clearview Social is key to ensuring that you understand exactly how successful each content upload is.
 By tracking the performance of each content style or type, you can develop a social media strategy that plays to your strengths and adds sustainable value to your content schedule.

-6. Post original content
+Post original content

-High-quality content is a non-negotiable factor for any business wanting to establish itself online, especially with other businesses both in and out of the same industry.
 Place a high level of importance on the originality and authenticity of your content.
 This is a fundamental component that captures the attention of other businesses and compels clients to trust your brand.

-7. Empower your employees to advocate for your brand
+Empower your employees to advocate for your brand

 Implementing an employee advocacy program on your LinkedIn profile is one of the best ways to attract more clients and connect with both other businesses and your employees on a deeper level.